 And if you need a little kick in the backside to help get you going, watch “Nanna Power: The Story of the Gloucester Knitting Nannas” and reclaim your fighting spirit.

-See “Nanna Power: The Story of the Gloucester Knitting Nannas” screening September 14th at the Melbourne Documentary Film Festival during Shorts Session 6.
-For ticket information, visit: mdff.org.au.
+See “Nanna Power: The Story of the Gloucester Knitting Nannas” streaming from October 1st-31st at the Melbourne Documentary Film Festival during Shorts Session 6.
+For more information on how to stream the film, visit: mdff.org.au.